valeriangalliat/visualcaptcha-bot/README.md

 I just wanted to show how easy it is to automate the visualCaptcha solution.

-After adding the bookmarklet, go to <http://demo.visualcaptcha.net/> and launch the bookmarklet (or just copy the script in the JavaScript console).
+After adding the bookmarklet, go to <http://demo.visualcaptcha.net/> and launch it (or just copy the script in the JavaScript console).
 The right image should be automatically selected.

 You can renew the challenge and test it again and again.
 It will work with a 100% success rate unless new images were added since I computed the